7 Signs Your Well Pump Is Failing (Do Not Ignore #3)

 High

-A sudden drop in water pressure throughout the house is the most common and reliable first sign of a failing well pump.
-The change is usually noticeable: a shower that normally runs with strong pressure becomes weak, or a dishwasher takes significantly longer to fill.
-The pressure drop can occur gradually over weeks or happen quickly over a day or two.
-The pressure tank in your well system maintains pressure between 40 and 60 PSI in most residential systems.
+A sudden drop in water pressure throughout the house is the most common first sign of a failing well pump.
+The change is usually noticeable: a shower that normally runs strong becomes weak, or a dishwasher takes longer to fill.
+The pressure tank in your system maintains pressure between 40 and 60 PSI.
 If the pump cannot maintain this range, pressure at fixtures drops.
-Do not assume the issue is the pump immediately -- check whether the pressure tank bladder has failed (a common separate issue that can mimic pump problems) and whether the pressure switch is set correctly.
-However, if the pressure tank checks out and the problem persists, the pump is the likely cause.
+Check the pressure tank first (a failing bladder mimics this symptom), then the pressure switch settings.
+If both check out, the pump is the likely cause.

 2